AWWShuck/pwnagotchi-rulesdic/README.md

 # pwnagotchi-rulesdic
-Plugins for pwnagotchi to run aircrack-ng on wordlist based on the ESSID.
+Plugins for pwnagotchi to run a wordlist based on the ESSID.
 The main goal is to target weak wifi, like IoT or devices with default passwords.
 For educational purpose only, run it on your OWN WIFI.

 # Install
-Aircrack-ng needed, to install:
-- apt-get install aircrack-ng
+- apt-get install hashcrack hcx-tools
 - copy rulesdic.py into your custom plugin directory
-- Cracked handshakes stored in handshake folder as [essid].pcap.cracked
+- Cracked handshakes stored in handshake folder as [essid].22000.cracked

 Cracked password are also available by click on rulesdic, in the plugin page